Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Results

-As can be seen in Figure \ref{fig:fig1} and Figure \ref{fig:fig2}, AL1 was inside the magnetopause boundary (i.e. in the magnetosphere region) during intervals 2, 3, 4c, and 5c.
-Figure \ref{fig:fig5} presents $<$ 2 MeV ion spectra observed by AL1-ASPEX-STEPS (Panels a and b) and proton (hereafter, denoted by $H^+$) spectra observed by GOES18-SEISS-MPSH (panel d) in the magnetosphere.
-It also shows ion spectra observed by ACE-EPAM-LEMS120 in the similar energy range during these intervals (Panel c).
+As can be seen in Figure \ref{fig1} and Figure \ref{fig2}, AL1 was inside the magnetopause boundary (i.e. in the magnetosphere region) during intervals 2, 3, 4c, and 5c.
+Figure \ref{fig6} presents $<$ 2 MeV ion spectra observed by ASPEX-STEPS (Panels a and b) and proton (hereafter, denoted by $H^+$) spectra observed by SEISS-MPSH (panel d) in the magnetosphere.
+It also shows ion spectra observed by EPAM-LEMS120 in the similar energy range during these intervals (Panel c).
 The spectral indices ($m$) and goodness of fits ($\chi ^2$) are mentioned for each of the spectra.
-It can be noted that in intervals 2 and 3, measurements by AL1-ASPEX-STEPS-PS (5.42 and 5.71) and AL1-ASPEX-STEPS-NP (4.84 and 5.07) units yielded spectral indices $>$ 4.5.
+The fit parameters $m$, $c (=ln (A))$, and corresponding $\chi ^2$ values are tabulated in Table \ref{tab1}.